aws-solutions-library-samples/guidance-for-automated-geospatial-insights-engine-on-aws/README.md

 export AWS_REGION=<AWS_REGION>
 ```

+The installer will guide you through a list of configurable settings that you can apply to your environment deployment.
 Run the following command to start the installation of AGIE:

 ```shell
 cd $CLI_FOLDER